greulist137/Udacity-Data-Science-Term-2---Data-Science-Blog/README.md

-# Udacity Data Science Term 2 - Data Science Blog
+# The 2019 Tech Workforce

 As part of this project, we are trying to answer the following questions:

+    - What types of languages, databases, platforms and frameworks were used in 2018 and what will be the trend for 2019?
     - What do people tend to look for more in a potential job?
-(AssessJob1-10)
-    - for the people that took bootcamps, how long did it take for them to find a job?
-    - Trend in languages, database, platform, framework used this year compared to what people want to learn next year?
-(LanguageWorkedWith, LanguageDesireNextYear, DatabaseWorkedWith, DatabaseDesireNextYear, PlatformWorkedWith, PlatformDesireNextYear, FrameworkWorkedWith, FrameworkDesireNextYear)
+    - Where do developers see themselves in 5 years?

 Data was received from the following: https://insights.stackoverflow.com/survey